Dr. Debbie Ellinger

 returned to Pennsylvania to be near family.

 share our lives with Kazoo, a chihuahua mix and Phoebe, our three legged cat who rules the roost.
-We also recently became foster failures by adopting Polly, a 6 year old Corgi who suffered a horrific injury at a puppy mill and had to have her muzzle amputated.
+We also recently became foster failures by adopting Polly, an 8 year old Pembroke Welsh Corgi who suffered a horrific injury at a puppy mill and had to have her muzzle amputated.
 I try to go birding when and wherever I can.
 I am also passionate about traveling to new places to explore nature and wildlife.